Targeted support proposals to take effect by 'year-end/early next year', FCA says

-Financial Conduct Authority (FCA) head of asset management and pensions policy, Nike Trost, has said the FCA is "very, very confident" that the targeted support proposals will come into effect by the "end of the year or early next year".
+The Financial Conduct Authority (FCA) is "very, very confident" that the targeted support proposals will come into effect by the "end of the year or early next year", FCA head of asset management and pensions policy, Nike Trost, has said.

-Trost noted the timing of this is "not a day too soon", given the growing number of members entering retirement with defined contribution (DC) pots as their primary source of income.
+Trost argued that the timing of this is "not a day too soon", given the growing number of members entering retirement with defined contribution (DC) pots as their primary source of income.

 Adding to this, TPR interim director of pensions reform, Patrick Coyne, highlighted government data showing over 14 million people are under-saving and warned that millions could be “drifting toward an uncertain retirement,” stressing the system must deliver real value while guiding people into the retirement pathway right for them.